GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 ### Wands
 Each wand uses a particular attribute and produces a specific type of attack.
 To be able to operate a wand, you must have that attribute as a 13 or greater.
 When using a wand, if your attack die roll result is an odd number, you suffer a point of spell sickness.
 The attack of a wand is a magical effect, regardless of how it is used.
 The narrator can easily create wands of their own imagination.
 All attacks from wands are considered to be rays.

+**Fetid Wand**, $1,800
+Uses [Fort].
+When used, a noxious beam of translucent energy is hurled at the foe.
+This inflicts a necrotic attack.

 **Wand of Bluntness**, $1,800
 Uses [Empy].
 When used, an invisible forces pounds the foe.
 Inflicts a force attack.